CT 4

 At the time, US 6 continued along Farmington Avenue into Hartford.

 Around 1940, US 6 was moved south, and Route 4 was extended to end at US 5 in Hartford (according to the highway log).
-The exact location is not clear, but this possibly was Asylum Street at Ford Street.
+The exact location is not clear, but this might have been Asylum Street at Ford Street.

 Between 1945 and 1947, the east end of Route 4 was redefined to be the Hudson Street Rotary, better known as Pulaski Circle, the western end of the Conland-Whitehead Highway, SR 598, which opened in 1945.
 Its length was now 58.27 miles.
 In 1949, its start and end were the same, but its length had changed to 57.70 miles.